-High School Curriculum Can Be Tough!
+English Curriculum for High School: Curriculum Can Be Tough!

+English curriculum for high school.
 With hundreds of standards, very little guidance, and zero support with novels, teaching English in high school can be a very daunting task.
 However, if you have specific lessons in your toolbox, then teaching English curriculum for high school is much easier.
 Specifically what is needed for high school English curriculum are: one-pagers, “do nows”, essay outline templates, mentor sentences, philosophical chairs, and a grammar review guide.
 All of these can be repeated throughout the year, and in following years to come.

 One project that can be used with English curriculum for high school is a one-pager.
 A one-pager lesson, project, or activity can be a great, engaging way to assess student knowledge.
 “Create” is at the top of the list for Bloom’s taxonomy: levels of critical thinking.
 The purpose of the one-pager is to take a close look at the novel and analyze themes, characters, quotes etc. The top half should focus on themes and symbolism using words and images.
 The bottom half should focus on key characters from the text and how they develop.
 The border has pictures, symbols and words that symbolize theme.